NSO-developer/nso-gitbook/development/concepts/packages.md

 This defines a component with one or many Java classes that implement callbacks using the Java callback annotations.

-If we look at the components in the `stats` package above we have:
+If we look at the components in the `stats` package above, we have:

 ```
   <component>